 - understand complexity and detail.
 You will distinguish between primary and secondary sources, provide a sophisticated analysis of their credibility, voice, and value, and assemble meaning from conflicted narratives and evidence;

 - ask and answer big questions.
 The history major has three tracks that allow you to shape how you ask and answer those questions.
-If you pursue our regular track of undergraduate study, you will generate your own research project in a junior colloquium.
-If you pursue the research track, you will produce a senior thesis.
+If you pursue our colloquium track of undergraduate study, you will generate your own research project in a junior colloquium.
+If you pursue the research track you will produce a senior thesis.
 If you pursue the capstone track, you have freedom to choose a format to present your research: options include a podcast, documentary, fiction, etc. Whichever track you choose, you will have the opportunity to hone your skills as an historian by undertaking original writing and research held to the standards of the field.
 You will gather, sift, analyze, order, synthesize, and interpret evidence.
 You will identify, summarize, and enter into conversation with the arguments of other scholars; and

 - practice historical thinking as engaged citizenship.
 You will learn to engage a diversity of viewpoints in a civil and constructive fashion, working cooperatively with others to develop positions that reflect deliberation and differing perspectives.